-Status: After a series of stress events in 2013, 2014, 2016, 2017, 2019, 2020 and 2022, the Mariana Archipelago experienced another coral heat stress event in the second half of 2023 with mass bleaching expected.
+Status: After a series of stress events in 2013, 2014, 2016, 2017, 2019, 2020, 2022 and 2023, the Mariana Archipelago experienced another coral heat stress event in the second half of 2024 with mass mortality expected.

 Description: A metric of exposure to thermal stress that is relevant to coral bleaching.
 Degree Heating Weeks (DHW) measure time and temperature above a reference "summer maximum," presented as rolling sum weekly thermal anomalies over a 12-week period.
 Higher DHW measures imply a greater likelihood of mass coral bleaching or mortality from thermal stress.